 By collaborating with national co-operative clinical research group, such as the Tokyo Children’s Cancer Study Group (TCCSG) and Japanese Children’s Cancer Study Group (JCCG), we offer our patients opportunities to participate in the latest clinical trials, contributing to establishment of both standard and novel therapies for childhood cancers and other non-malignant diseases.

-In FY2020, we performed HCT for 13 (12 allo-HCT and 1 auto-HCT) , and 9 cases were for PID patients.
-For IEI (9 cases), 1 Related bone marrow cell transplantation, 1related peripheral blood stem cell transplantation, 2 unrelated bone marrow transplantations, 1 cord blood transplantation, and 5 HLA haplo-matched transplantations were performed.
+In FY2020, we performed HCT for 10 (10 allo-HCT).
+For IEI (7 cases), 1 related bone marrow cell transplantation, 1 unrelated bone marrow transplantations, and 5 HLA haplo-matched transplantations were performed.

-For malignancies (4 cases), 3 HLA haplo-matched transplantations were performed.
-Autologous peripheral blood stem cell transplantation was performed for advanced malignancy (1 case).
+For malignancies (3 cases), 3 HLA haplo-matched transplantations were performed.

 Our experience of HCT exceeds 230 cases including more than 100 cases with primary immunodeficiency diseases, so far.